 Our Criteria for Accepting Submissions

 Art is a medium through which we human beings witness, process, feel, hope, imagine, and create.
 It is a practice and a craft and a spiritual experience.
 As such an important factor in our experience of the world, it must be relevant in the realm of social justice.
 In fact, artistic engagement can build empathy, an important step along the path to justice.
-To that end, we deem it necessary to have a platform that accepts and publishes art that engages with justice.
+To that end, we deem it necessary to have a platform that accepts and publishes art that engages with justice issues.

 Leopoldo Seguel, Chief Editor and Provocateur and Zach Charles, Co-Editor